Topaz712/fullstack-knowledge-base/Ruby Fundamentals/Ruby Gems and CLI/web_scraping.md

-# Web Scraping with Nokogiri and httparty
+# Web Scraping with Nokogiri and httparty.

 - Web scraping is powerful but slow and maintenance-sensitive